rooneg/5srd.github.io/_classes/paladin.md

 ### Sacred Oath

 When you reach 3rd level, you swear the oath that binds you as a paladin forever.
 Up to this time you have been in a preparatory stage, committed to the path but not yet sworn to it.
-Now you choose the Oath of Devotion, the Oath of the Ancients, or the Oath of Vengeance, all detailed at the end of the class description.
+Becoming a paladin involves taking vows that commit the paladin to the cause of righteousness, an active path of fighting wickedness.
+The final oath, taken when he or she reaches 3rd level, is the culmination of all the paladin’s training.
+Some characters with this class don’t consider themselves true paladins until they have reached 3rd level and made this oath.
+For others, the actual swearing of the oath is a formality, an official stamp on what has always been true in the paladin’s heart.
 Your choice grants you features at 3rd level and again at 7th, 15th, and 20th level.
 Those features include oath spells and the Channel Divinity feature.

-### Oath Spells

-Each oath has a list of associated spells.
-You gain access to these spells at the levels specified in the oath description.
-Once you gain access to an oath spell, you always have it prepared.
-Oath spells don’t count against the number of spells you can prepare each day.

-If you gain an oath spell that doesn’t appear on the paladin spell list, the spell is nonetheless a paladin spell for you.
+{% include subclass_list.html %}

 #### Channel Divinity

 Your oath allows you to channel divine energy to fuel magical effects.
 Each Channel Divinity option provided by your oath explains how to use it.
 When you use your Channel Divinity, you choose which option to use.
 You must then finish a short or long rest to use your Channel Divinity again.
 Some Channel Divinity effects require saving throws.
 When you use such an effect from this class, the DC equals your paladin spell save DC.

+#### Breaking Your Oath

+A paladin tries to hold to the highest standards of conduct, but even the most virtuous paladin is fallible.
+Sometimes the right path proves too demanding, sometimes a situation calls for the lesser of two evils, and sometimes the heat of emotion causes a paladin to transgress his or her oath.

+A paladin who has broken a vow typically seeks absolution from a cleric who shares his or her faith or from another paladin of the same order.
+The paladin might spend an allnight vigil in prayer as a sign of penitence, or undertake a fast or similar act of self-denial.
+After a rite of confession and forgiveness, the paladin starts fresh.

+If a paladin willfully violates his or her oath and shows no sign of repentance, the consequences can be more serious.
+At the GM’s discretion, an impenitent paladin might be forced to abandon this class and adopt another.

 ### Ability Score Improvement